Rhetos.ElasticSearch 6.1.0

 • /Index:[NameOfElasticIndex] or /I:[NameOfElasticIndex] - name of the index that should be used.
 For example /I:MyModule.MyElasticIndex

-• /Del or /D - deletes index in ElasticSearch.
+• /Del or /D - deletes index in OpenSearch or Elasticsearch.

-• /Queue or /Q - queues all the items from the source to queue for syncing to ElasticSearch.
+• /Queue or /Q - queues all the items from the source to queue for syncing to OpenSearch or Elasticsearch.

-• /Sync or /S - syncs all queued items to ElasticSearch.
+• /Sync or /S - syncs all queued items to OpenSearch or Elasticsearch.

-• /Reindex or /R - queues and syncs all items to ElasticSearch.
+• /Reindex or /R - queues and syncs all items to OpenSearch or Elasticsearch.
 This command is convenient for consecutive call of above three commands.

 • /V - prints additional data in console during long operations.